 Q. I don’t have a blog, can I still participate?

 A. Totally!
 This is open to everyone.
 I’ll be encouraging people to share their progress via Instagram and Facebook if they’re on those mediums, but this isn’t compulsory.
 Sharing is totally optional and you don’t have to to be a part of the sew-along.
-(Prize eligibility will require sharing on social media.)
+(Prize eligibility may require sharing on social media, for more details click here.)

 Q. I’m waiting for my book to arrive, can I start later?